 The Peterbald, a breed which includes hairless and nearly hairless cats, was developed through cross-breeding Don Sphynxes with Siamese and Oriental Shorthair cats.

-Peterbalds are svelte and graceful, with slender legs and tails, long graceful necks, elongated bodies, and rippling musculature.
+Peterbalds are svelte and graceful, with slender legs and tails, long necks, elongated bodies, and rippling musculature.
 They have almond-shaped eyes and large, bat-like ears set relatively low on their triangular heads.

 What truly sets the Peterbald apart is its unusual fur or lack thereof.
 There are several types of Peterbald coats: